moming2k/deep-learning-doc/Python/Install.md

 echo "3.6.0" > .python-version
 ```

-For more information to sepecify the python version, please refer to (this link)[https://github.com/yyuu/pyenv/blob/master/COMMANDS.md#pyenv-local]
+For more information to sepecify the python version, please refer to [pyenv-local](https://github.com/yyuu/pyenv/blob/master/COMMANDS.md#pyenv-local)